 The use of one of these powers does not constitute an Influence move.
-As such, they cannot be blocked by the use of other powers or Influence (such as Red Tape, the power of the Alderman).
+As such, they cannot be blocked by the use of other powers or Influence.
 When using these powers, it becomes publicly known which power was used, the name of the person who used it, and who was the target.

 The use of powers is instantaneous.

 These powers are so strong that, in order to balance them a bit, it must be public knowledge who is responsible for a given use of a power.
 We want them to be fun to use, but we also don’t want them to be used arbitrarily.

 To that end, in addition to getting a title and having the associated power, anyone who owns one of these positions will also have the title printed on their name badge for everyone to see.